junction-Aqz6iLtyd/.github/profile/README.md

 | Designer | 최효우 | UX/UI Design, 3D Character Design |
 | Frontend Lead | 홍준우 | Chrome Extension, Svelte UI |
 | Backend Lead | 이재헌 | NestJS API, Database Design |

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-We welcome contributions!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ---